You Have Questions

 What do I need to bring to class, other than my partner?

 We recommend that you bring whatever helps you remain comfortable.
 We offer padded seating, birth balls, and rocking chairs for your comfort.
 You are welcome to bring beverages and/or food as long as they are not distracting during class.
-We will provide a class handbook, but it is recommended that you consider buying the textbook “Pregnancy, Childbirth and the Newborn” by Penny Simkin.

 I’m definitely having/not having an epidural, are these classes for me?